 Lateral or medial imbalances are fairly common and a symptom of uneven hoof loading.
+To treat them properly, it’s important to understand the cause.
 The load is dependent on a horse’s conformation and muscle influence and results tend to be rather predictable.
-Legs that toe in tend to flare more to the medial sides, while toeing out creates hooves that flare more to the lateral sides.
+Legs that toe-in tend to flare more to the medial sides, while toeing out creates hooves that flare more to the lateral sides.
 Exceptions to the common trends are usually horses that experienced some trauma in the past that affected conformation and/or muscle health and thereby hoof load.

 Hoof form responds primarily to load from above and hooves are rarely (if ever) loaded evenly.
-Typically one side makes ground contact first before the other side “touches down” – the side that is loaded last is the side that tends to flare more.
+Typically one side makes ground contact first before the other side “touches down.”
+The side that is loaded last is the side that tends to flare more.
 This is easily observed by walking a horse on a level surface.
 Closely watch how the hooves become loaded as the horse walks towards you.
 The more flared side is usually the side that needs additional trimming, while the first loaded side is often close to the right height.

 It can also be seen in horses whose hind legs are wide in the hocks and narrow at the hooves (base narrow).
 I see this particular issue more frequently in minis and halter type Quarter Horses due to their conformational tendencies.
 Proper muscle development that results in even strength on both sides of the body is the only way to effectively address this issue as it encourages more even hoof load.
 Most horses seem to be right sided, some are left sided and some are more ambidextrous, just like humans are.
-The ambidextrous horses tend to naturally have more evenly sized front hooves and a dressage rider once confirmed this connection – as her horse moved up the levels in dressage his hooves became more even in size and shape.
+The ambidextrous horses tend to naturally have more evenly sized front hooves.
+A dressage rider once confirmed this connection.
+As her horse moved up the levels in dressage his hooves became more even in size and shape.

-Before the trim.
+Before the trim:

 An equine’s stance can make the hooves look more uneven than they actually are.
 I have frequently taken legs that are base narrow on horses with wide chests and set them so the horse is standing more squarely.
 It will make the hooves look comparatively normal and shows what even load looks like.
 If such a horse would consistently travel correctly, the hoof form would also be more balanced side to side with less flaring tendencies.

-After the trim and with legs placed in an aligned position in relation to the body.
+After the trim and with legs placed in an aligned position in relation to the body:

-Submitted by Ute Philippi, Balanced Step
+– Guest HCP, Ute Philippi, Balanced Step